Nithin1729S/AniTalk/README.md

 # AniTalk

-A Anime Discussion Forum Web Application built using Django.
+An Anime Discussion Forum Web Application built using Django.
 The app allows users to create accounts, log in, create posts, and engage in discussions about anime.
 It also provides a set of REST APIs for third-party developers to extract information about animes, users, and messages.

 ## Live